-It’s the first Thursday of the month and so there is a 10 Best for you.
-This time it’s desk lamps, we have already looked at rugs, armchairs, dining tables and floor lamps.
+Here, as part of the August updates is my round up of the 10 best desk lamps.
 A desk lamp is not to be confused with a table lamp.
 Unless you want it to be and I have included a couple of table lights here as it doesn’t always have to be an angled, articulate, work type thing.
 Sometimes you just want a lamp.
 On the desk.
 Giving light.
-Anyway, you can make your own minds up as here, without further ado (well a little bit of fanfare and razamatazz – it’s January after all, we need all the help we can get) are the 10 Best Desk Lamps.
+Anyway, you can make your own minds up as here, without further ado (well a little bit of fanfare and razamatazz) are the 10 Best Desk Lamps.

 JIELDE DESK LAMP

 When we converted the loft we knew the ceiling would be too low for a pendant light.
 Instead I wanted to have long arm wall lights which, I figured, we could swing out in any direction we wanted.
 From there it was a short step to the matching desk light.
 These are by Jielde and I love a) the rounded shape and the chunky elbow hinge and b) that they are not quite as ubiquitous as the Anglepoise (see below).
 Designed in 1950 by Jean Luc Domecq (who used his initials to inspire the name) these lights are still made in Lyon, where where they were invented, and each one is numbered.
 You can still pick up vintage ones if you search and they all come in lots of different colours.

 Sometimes you don’t need a fancy angling lamp.
 Especially if your desk has to double up as a dressing table or lives in a corner of the sitting room.
 This is utterly simple and affordable and I rather like the way it nods at you.
 You could have the floor version tucked in a corner by the end of the desk too if you preferred.